I'm a member

 Printer Friendly Version

-DESCRIPTIONPhysical therapy of joints following surgery focuses both on passive motion to restore mobility and active exercises to restore strength.
+Physical therapy of joints following surgery focuses both on passive motion to restore mobility and active exercises to restore strength.
 While passive motion can be administered by a therapist, continuous passive motion (CPM) devices have also been used.
-Continuous passive motion is thought to improve recovery by stimulating the healing of articular tissues and circulation of synovial fluid; reduce local edema; and prevent adhesions, joint stiffness or contractures, or cartilage degeneration.
-CPM has been most thoroughly investigated in the knee, particularly after total knee arthroplasty or ligamentous or cartilage repair, but its acceptance in the knee joint has created interest in extrapolating this experience to other weight-bearing joints (i.e., hip, ankle, metatarsals) and non-weight-bearing joints (i.e., shoulder, elbow, metacarpals, and interphalangeal joints).
+Continuous passive motion is thought to improve recovery by stimulating the healing of articular tissues and the circulation of synovial fluid; reducing local edema; and preventing adhesions, joint stiffness or contractures, or cartilage degeneration.
+CPM has been most thoroughly investigated in the knee, particularly after total knee arthroplasty or ligamentous or cartilage repair, but acceptance of its use in the knee joint has created interest in extrapolating this experience to other weight-bearing joints (i.e., hip, ankle, metatarsals) and non-weight-bearing joints (i.e., shoulder, elbow, metacarpals, and interphalangeal joints).
 Use of CPM in stroke and burn patients is also being explored.

-The device moves the joint (e.g., flexion/extension), without patient assistance, continuously on a 24-hour basis.
-The device is held in place across the affected joint by Velcro straps.
+The device used for the knee moves the joint (e.g., flexion/extension), without patient assistance, continuously for extended periods of time (ie, up to 24-hours/day).
 An electrical power unit is used to set the variable range of motion (ROM) and speed.
 The initial settings for ROM are based on a patient's level of comfort and other factors that are assessed intraoperatively.
-These settings are made by a physical therapist or other health professional familiar with these devices.
-The ROM is increased by 3-5 degrees per day, as tolerated.
+The ROM is increased by 3° to 5° per day, as tolerated.
 The speed and range of motion can be varied, depending on joint stability.
-An emergency stop switch immediately halts the device, if necessary.
-A wide variety of CPM devices are available for rehabilitation of specific joints.
 The use of the devices may be initiated in the immediate postoperative period and then continued at home for a variable period of time.

 POLICYUse of CPM in the home setting may be considered medically necessary as an adjunct to physical therapy in the following situations:

-Use of CPM in the home setting for all other conditions is considered investigational.
+Use of CPM in the home setting for all other conditions is considered not medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.